ProVise Management Group LLC Invests $281,000 in BRP Inc. (NASDAQ:DOOO)

-ProVise Management Group LLC purchased a new position in shares of BRP Inc. (NASDAQ:DOOO) during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor purchased 5,320 shares of the company’s stock, valued at approximately $281,000.
+ProVise Management Group LLC purchased a new position in shares of BRP Inc. (NASDAQ:DOOO) during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund purchased 5,320 shares of the company’s stock, valued at approximately $281,000.

-Other institutional investors also recently made changes to their positions in the company.
-Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in BRP by 32.7% in the second quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 4,502 shares of the company’s stock worth $193,000 after purchasing an additional 1,109 shares during the period.
-PDT Partners LLC lifted its holdings in BRP by 30.7% in the second quarter.
-PDT Partners LLC now owns 17,800 shares of the company’s stock worth $758,000 after purchasing an additional 4,183 shares during the period.
-Annex Advisory Services LLC acquired a new stake in BRP in the third quarter worth about $235,000.
-Addenda Capital Inc. acquired a new stake in BRP in the third quarter worth about $236,000.
-Finally, PNC Financial Services Group Inc. acquired a new stake in BRP in the second quarter worth about $288,000.
-Institutional investors and hedge funds own 28.52% of the company’s stock.
+Several other large investors have also recently added to or reduced their stakes in DOOO.
+FMR LLC grew its holdings in shares of BRP by 700.7% during the first quarter.
+FMR LLC now owns 655,115 shares of the company’s stock worth $18,178,000 after purchasing an additional 573,296 shares during the last quarter.
+Morgan Stanley grew its holdings in shares of BRP by 25.8% during the first quarter.
+Morgan Stanley now owns 831,238 shares of the company’s stock worth $13,624,000 after purchasing an additional 170,446 shares during the last quarter.
+Invesco Ltd. grew its holdings in shares of BRP by 12.6% during the first quarter.
+Invesco Ltd. now owns 970,733 shares of the company’s stock worth $15,911,000 after purchasing an additional 108,616 shares during the last quarter.
+AXA bought a new stake in shares of BRP during the first quarter worth about $269,000.
+Finally, Jane Street Group LLC bought a new stake in shares of BRP during the first quarter worth about $181,000.
+Institutional investors own 28.52% of the company’s stock.

-DOOO has been the subject of several research analyst reports.
-Royal Bank of Canada upped their price objective on shares of BRP from $66.00 to $78.00 and gave the stock a “sector perform” rating in a report on Friday, August 28th.
-UBS Group upped their price objective on shares of BRP from $49.00 to $63.00 and gave the stock a “buy” rating in a report on Tuesday, September 1st.
-CIBC upped their price target on shares of BRP from $51.00 to $77.00 in a report on Friday, August 28th.
-Zacks Investment Research downgraded shares of BRP from a “strong-buy” rating to a “hold” rating in a report on Wednesday.
-Finally, BMO Capital Markets upped their price target on shares of BRP from $45.00 to $70.00 and gave the company a “market perform” rating in a report on Monday, August 31st.
-Six analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-BRP currently has an average rating of “Buy” and an average price target of $64.78.
+Several brokerages recently commented on DOOO.
+TD Securities upgraded BRP from a “hold” rating to a “buy” rating in a report on Friday, August 28th.
+ValuEngine upgraded BRP from a “sell” rating to a “hold” rating in a report on Monday, August 3rd.
+CIBC upped their target price on BRP from $51.00 to $77.00 in a report on Friday, August 28th.
+BMO Capital Markets upped their target price on BRP from $45.00 to $70.00 and gave the company a “market perform” rating in a report on Monday, August 31st.
+Finally, Canaccord Genuity upped their target price on BRP from $60.00 to $70.00 and gave the company a “buy” rating in a report on Monday, August 24th.
+Six equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+The company has an average rating of “Buy” and a consensus target price of $64.78.

 BRP Inc, together with its subsidiaries, designs, develops, manufactures, distributes, and markets powersport vehicles and marine products worldwide.
 It operates through two segments, Powersports and Marine.
 The company offers all-terrain, side-by-side, and three-wheeled vehicles; seasonal products consisting of snowmobiles and personal watercraft; and propulsion systems comprising engines for outboard and jet boats, karts, motorcycles, and recreational aircraft.